 - No built-in storage for the attachments

 As the name implies, the Bissell Powergroom boasts plenty of power, thanks to its 15X Multi-Cyclonic technology and 9.2 amp motor.
-Emptying the canister is a clean, straightforward process: All you do is pop a latch and the contents drop into a waste can.
+Emptying the canister is a clean, straightforward process: Just pop a latch and the contents drop into a waste can.
 This canister vacuum comes with several attachments in addition to the floorhead, including a brush tool for curtains/furniture and a crevice tool.

 - Great for curtains and tight spaces